gershnik/intrusive_shared_ptr/README.md

 cd SOME_PATH
 cmake -S . -B build

-#Optional
+#If you wish to run tests do this instead of the above
+#cmake -S . -B build -DBUILD_TESTING=ON
-#cmake --build build --target run-test
+#cmake --build build
+#ctest --test-dir build --output-on-failure

 #install to /usr/local
 sudo cmake --install build